 Today Ansett's 'Lufra' still exists and has been complimented by the addition of 16 Four Star Apartments which were built in 2007.

 Has the history of our area peeked your interest?
-We love to work with local attractions and activities from haunted tours to historic sites.
-Knowing you’ll get the best of what the area has to offer, here are a few helpful links:
+We love to work with local attractions and activities from haunted tours to the stunning natural attractions and historic sites.
+Knowing you’ll get the best of what the area has to offer, here are a few helpful links;

 A line of ferocious dogs and detachment of military guards once kept a constant watch along the narrow isthmus at Eaglehawk Neck.
 They were on the lookout for escaped convicts from Port Arthur.